T-erry/T-erry/README.md

 ### :woman_technologist:About Me :
 ---

-- :telescope: I’m currently learning Python.
+- :telescope: I’m currently learning Python, django.
 - 👨‍💻 All of my projects are available at https://github.com/T-erry
 - 📫 How to reach me terrywachuka10@gmail.com

-- 💬 Ask me about *Javascript, REACTJS, Python and SQL*
+- 💬 Ask me about *Javascript, REACTJS, Python, Django and SQL*

-- ⚡ Fun fact *I have a keen interest in practicing yoga, and I find it to be an enjoyable and rewarding activity.*

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">